Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: Dewalt Spade Bits

-But the only thing this bit can’t do is drill a flat bottom hole – you’ll need to go back to the forstner bit for that.
+But the only thing this bit can’t do is drill a flat bottom hole – you’ll need to go back to the Forstner bit for that.

 6. Fast Drilling For Softwoods: Auger Wood Bits for Running Electrical Lines in Studs